 Sellers and service providers, at times, tend to misuse a lack of information at the customers’ end for their profit.
 Consumer protection laws provide customers the right to legally protest and fight against these abusive sellers and service providers.
-Government agencies, attorneys general offices, and class action and individual lawsuits filed by customers are used to enforce consumer rights laws.
+Government agencies, attorneys' general offices, and class action and individual lawsuits filed by customers are used to enforce consumer rights laws.

 The following statutes have been laid down in the American constitution for upholding the consumer rights laws:

 Besides the FCT, other federal laws that protect consumers against fraud and sub-standard products are the Consumer Product Safety Act (CPSA) and the Federal Food and Drug Act (FFDA).
 These laws require food products and medicines to be manufactured under certain guidelines and meet various safety standards.
-The government agencies responsible for the implementation of these laws are the Food and Drug Administration and Consumer Product Safety Commission.
+The government agencies responsible for implementing these laws are the Food and Drug Administration and Consumer Product Safety Commission.

 Hiring a consumer lawyer can help customers in the following ways:

 Sign up on The Legal Helpers today and begin fighting for your rights today with the aid of an expert consumer lawyer.